tamana-Balkhi/tamana-Balkhi/README.md

 Git  GitHub  Visual Studio Code

-🎓 I have a bachelor's degree in Computer Science (software engineering).
-Obtained from the Kabul University, Afghanistan.

 👩‍💻 I’m currently studying and training to become a Full-Stack Software Developer in a remote, collaborative and multicultural environment at Microverse.

 🌱 I’m currently learning JavaScript.

 💻 All my projects are available here

-👯 I’m looking to collaborate on Web Projects

 📫 Reach me on: 📧 tamana.balkhi1377@gmail.com